knative/docs/docs/serving/config-ha.md

 - Setting `--replicas` to a value of `2` enables HA.
 - You can use a higher value if you have a use case that requires more replicas of a deployment.
 For example, if you require a minimum of 3 `controller` deployments, set `--replicas=3`.
 - Setting `--replicas=1` disables HA.
+- Passing `--disable-ha` to the controller process disables leader election.